 The event study is set up as follows (Figure 2): Using Bloomberg, we retrieve the long-only index-tracking ETFs that were launched in U.S. market from 1993 to 2014 and that have at least a three-year record.
 We then measure the performance of the underlying indices relative to the broad market, proxied by the Russell 3000 Index, over three-year periods before and after the launch dates.

 As shown in Figure 3, prior to the ETFs’ launches, the underlying indices typically exhibit strong performance.
-The average annualized excess returns over the Russell 3000 Index is nearly 5 percentage points, and the cumulative outperformance over the three-year period reaches around 15 percent.
+The average annualized excess return over the Russell 3000 Index is nearly 5 percentage points, and the cumulative outperformance over the three-year period reaches around 15 percent.
 More interestingly, if we roll the clock back by six months to the approximate time the business decision was made (represented by the estimated application date for SEC exemptive relief and registration approval),1 we observe a local maximum of the outperformance where the strong upward trend peaks.

 If index selections are made at the peak, then, by definition, disappointing subsequent performance is inevitable.
 Indeed, after the launch date, the superior performance evaporated.
 The strategies that did well in the prior three years behaved like an average investor’s portfolio after being picked up by the ETF providers.
 Cumulative post-launch excess returns trace a flat line.